UpsideDownFoxxo/factorio-lambda/docs/concepts.md

 }
 ```
 > [!WARNING]
-> For Blocks currently do not work with effects.
-Event handlers work but have no idea what element they were called from.
-The engineers are working hard on a fix!
+> For Blocks currently do not work too well with effects.
+An extra `params` element is available on the table passed into effects and event handlers, which will hold the values of the element in the table they were constructed from.
+For now, these are **READ-ONLY** and should not be modified.
+> The engineers are working hard on a fix!